 - (1) In support of the mission statement and core values of DESPP, it is the policy of DESPP to augment services provided to the public by utilizing department issued or approved body-worn cameras. - (2) It is DESPP policy that sworn law enforcement personnel under the jurisdiction and direction of the Division of State Police whose assignments require regular, personal interaction with the public in a law enforcement capacity shall, to the extent possible, be issued a body-worn camera for use in the course of their official duties as provided for by this policy. - (a) Troopers or police officers serving under the jurisdiction and direction of the Division of State Police shall activate their issued or approved body-worn cameras when such recordings are in accordance with DESPP policies and procedures, relevant case law, and all state and federal laws.
-Use of the body-worn cameras for any purpose other than in accordance with this policy is prohibited. - (3) All DESPP issued or approved body-worn camera equipment and media associated with the bodyworn cameras, data, images, video/audio and metadata captured, recorded, or otherwise produced by the body-worn camera is the property of DESPP and shall not be viewed, copied, released, disclosed, or disseminated in any form or manner outside the parameters of this policy without the express written consent of the DESPP Commissioner or his/her designee, except as otherwise required by law. - (a) Troopers and police officers with an issued or approved body-worn camera shall not edit, erase, alter, copy, disclose, reuse, modify, destroy, abuse, or tamper with body-worn camera audio-digital multimedia video files or equipment except in accordance with this policy. - (4) Only body-worn cameras issued or approved by DESPP for use by an individual trooper or police officer shall be used while in the performance of his/her official duties. - (5) It should be noted that the video footage captured from the BWC represents the limited perspective of the camera and is not the same as what the trooper or police officer perceives.
+Use of the body-worn cameras for any purpose other than in accordance with this policy is prohibited. - (3) All DESPP issued or approved body-worn camera equipment and media associated with the body-worn cameras, data, images, video/audio and metadata captured, recorded, or otherwise produced by the body-worn camera is the property of DESPP and shall not be viewed, copied, released, disclosed, or disseminated in any form or manner outside the parameters of this policy without the express written consent of the DESPP Commissioner or his/her designee, except as otherwise required by law. - (a) Troopers and police officers with an issued or approved body-worn camera shall not edit, erase, alter, copy, disclose, reuse, modify, destroy, abuse, or tamper with body-worn camera audio-digital multimedia video files or equipment except in accordance with this policy. - (4) All troopers and police officers shall use body-worn camera equipment while interacting with the public in such sworn member's law enforcement capacity in accordance with DESPP policies and procedures.
+This includes all troopers and police officers assigned to other agencies or Task Forces, including state and federal agencies. - Only body-worn cameras issued or approved by DESPP for use by an individual trooper or police officer shall be used while in the performance of his/her official duties. - (6) It should be noted that the video footage captured from the BWC represents the limited perspective of the camera and is not the same as what the trooper or police officer perceives.